What Causes The Seasons To Change On Earth?

 On the June 22nd solstice, the tilt causes the North Pole to face the Sun while the South Pole faces away.
 When the Earth’s orbit takes it to the December 22nd solstice, the North Pole is tilted away from the Sun and the South Pole.

 This tilt explains why the North Pole experiences winter in January.
-While the South Pole is experiencing the opposite season of summer.
+Meanwhile, the South Pole is experiencing the opposite season of summer.
 The North Pole faces away from the Sun and gets less overall sunlight.
 The South Pole is facing towards the Sun and gets more.

 On the September Equinox, the Earth’s axis isn’t tilted toward or away from the Sun.
-So the poles have equal hours of night and day.
+So, the poles have equal hours of night and day.
 Only this time, it’s fall in the Northern Hemisphere and spring in the Southern Hemisphere.
 Why is this time called an equinox?
 As the sun’s rays hit the surface, they are strongest at the equator directly in the middle, where they hit at a 90-degree angle.

 On the 22nd or 23rd of September, the overhead sun is over the equator again.
 The equator receives the largest amount of solar radiation.
 The northern hemisphere is in the autumn equinox, while the southern hemisphere is in the spring equinox.
 The angle of the Sun decreases towards the poles.